mbakhoff/htmlbasic5/readme.md

 ## HTTP cookies

 Now that we have passwords, it's time to create a login page.
-The user will enter the email address and password.
+The user will enter the email address and the password.
 The server can check whether the password is right.
 But what happens next - how can the server "remember" that the user is logged in?